Commuting integrable maps from a deformed D$_4$ cluster algebra: Acknowledgments

 This research was supported by a Grant-in-Aid for Scientific Research of Japan Society for the Promotion of Science, JSPS KAKENHI Grant Number 23K12996 and 24KF0208.
 We used Bernhard Keller's quiver mutation application to produce Figure 1 - see the webpage

 {\tt https://webusers.imj-prg.fr/\~{}bernhard.keller/quivermutation/}

 for details.
 ANWH is grateful to BIMSA for supporting his stay there during the RTISART conference in July 2024, and to the Graduate School of Mathematical Sciences, University of Tokyo for the invitation to speak at the FoPM Symposium in February 2025, where this paper was first conceived.
 He would also like to thank Tetsushi Ito (Kyoto) for supporting his subsequent visit to Japan in June, where the Number Theory \& Integrable Systems workshop in Kobe provided a further opportunity for us to work on the paper together.
+The authors would like to thank an anonymous referee for helpful suggestions which improved the clarity of the paper.